 Mounting a piezo at the outer edge of its metal plate results in the widest usable bandwidth (overall frequency response).
 This mounting method distributes the impedance peak over a wider range and increases the moving surface area of the piezo, at the expense of peak SPL.
 Choose this mounting method when using a piezo to create tones at multiple frequencies.

-The highest sound pressure levels are obtained when the piezoelectric element excites a resonator with a resonant frequency equal to the resonant frequency of the piezoelectric element regardless of the mounting method chosen.
+The highest SPL is obtained when the piezo excites a resonator with a resonant frequency equal to, just below, or one octave lower, the resonant frequency of the piezo regardless of the mounting method chosen.

-h = Resonator cavity in height in meters
+h = Cavity height in meters

 d = Sound emitting hole diameter in meters

 Cavity dimensions are determined by the calculations above with the following notes

 1. For nodal mount, ∅D should be set equal to the bender nodal diameter ∅A.

 2. For edge mount, ∅D should be set equal to ∅B, less 1 millimeter (0.001 meter).

 - The resonator cavity and sound emitting hole dimensions are much smaller than the wavelength of sound at the frequency of interest (f), where wavelength in meters = f/343.